cp099/Sherlock-Python/README.md

 ## ⚖️ License

-This project is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for the full license text and the [NOTICE](NOTICE) file for attribution details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for the full license text and the [NOTICE](NOTICE) file for attribution details